Best Solar Companies of 2026

 2018

-ShopSolar is an awesome place to buy solar equipment for do-it-yourself projects.
-We like that the online retailer has a nice selection of equipment, fast deliveries and good communication.
-You can find new and used solar panels, solar storage batteries, inverters, charge controllers, cabling and hardware, mounts and racks — everything needed for an off-grid or hybrid setup.
-It also sells different monitoring systems that connect through Bluetooth or manufacturer apps.
+You’ll find new and used solar panels, batteries, inverters, charge controllers, cabling, mounts and racks — everything needed for off-grid or hybrid systems.
+ShopSolar also sells monitoring systems that connect via Bluetooth or manufacturer apps.

 Pros